manuka8/E-Commerce-IT3232-Day03/README.md

-# Student Management API
+# Student Management APP

 ## Overview
-This is a **Spring Boot REST API** for managing student records.
+This is a **Spring Boot REST APP** for managing student records.
 It allows users to:
 - Retrieve all students
 - Retrieve a student by registration number
 - Add a new student